fereidani/recaptcha2/README.md

 }
 ```

-**Form Element:**
+### Generating the reCAPTCHA widget

-recaptcha.formElement() returns standard form element for reCAPTCHA which you should include in end of your html form element
+`recaptcha.formElement()` returns standard form element for reCAPTCHA which you should include at the end of your html form element.

-you can also set class name like recaptcha.formElement('custom-class-for-recaptcha')
+You can also set class name like `recaptcha.formElement('custom-class-for-recaptcha')`.

-# Changelog
+## Changelog

 Please see the [CHANGELOG.md](https://github.com/fereidani/recaptcha2/blob/master/CHANGELOG.md).